franko/gsl-shell/README.md

 ## Build Instructions

-GSL Shell can be compiled using the ![Meson build system] and it requires the ![FOX toolkit] from the 1.7 branch.
+To build the GSL Shell project, you can use the [Meson build system].
+Meson simplifies the build process by automatically handling the download and compilation of required libraries, namely:

+- the FOX toolkit 1.7
+- the GSL library
+- LuaJIT2
+- libagg

+This means you do not need to install these libraries on your system.

 To build on a ubuntu ensure you have the following packages installed: